A. W. Lawrence: England

+Ghana

-He wrote widely on the subject of Greek architecture and sculpture as well as on fortifications in west Africa.
-In 1930 he was elected to the Laurence readership in Classical Archaeology at the University of Cambridge.
-In 1944 he succeeded A. J. B. Wace as Laurence Professor of Classical Archaeology at Cambridge and was elected to a Fellowship at Jesus College, Cambridge.
-In 1951 he obtained a Leverhulme research fellowship for the study of ancient fortifications, a subject inherited from T. E. Lawrence.
+In 1951 he obtained a Leverhulme Research Fellowship for the study of ancient fortifications, a subject inherited from T. E. Lawrence.
 In 1951 he resigned from his post at Cambridge to become the Professor of Archaeology at the University College of the Gold Coast where he established the National Museum and was the Secretary and Conservator of the Monuments and Relics Committee.
 He resigned from these posts in 1957 after Ghana became independent and soon after settled at Pateley Bridge in Yorkshire, later moving to Bouthwaite.

+Retirement

 In the summer of 1985 Lawrence was interviewed by Julia Cave for a BBC Omnibus programme about T. E. Lawrence.

 In September 1985, when he and his wife could no longer drive, they moved to Langford, near Biggleswade, close to where their two grandchildren were living.
 Following his wife's death in November 1986, Lawrence moved to the house of a friend and fellow archaeologist, Peggy Guido (1912–1994) in Devizes, Wiltshire.
 There he worked on preparing a new edition of his 1935 Annotated Herodotus which was never completed.
 He died at 44 Long Street, Devizes, on 31 March 1991 aged 90.
 The unfinished Herodotus material was handed over to the Bodleian Library, along with the rest of the Lawrence papers.

 Lawrence was a Fellow of the British Academy.